trustoverip/tswg-acdc-specification/spec/spec.md

 Let c<sub>k</sub> = v<sub>k</sub> + d<sub>k</sub> denote the blinding concatenation where ‘+’ is the infix concatenation Operator.
 Then the blinded digest, b<sub>k</sub>, is given by, b<sub>k</sub> = H(c<sub>k</sub>) = H(v<sub>k</sub> + d<sub>k</sub>),
 where H is the digest Operator.
 Blinding is performed by a digest of the concatenation of the binding factor, v<sub>k</sub>, with the SAID, d<sub>k</sub> instead of XORing the two.
-An XOR of two elements whose bit count is much greater than 2 is not vulnerable to a birthday table attack [[ref: BDay]] [[ref: DRB]] [[ref: BDC]].
+An XOR of two elements whose bit count is much greater than 2 is not vulnerable to a birthday table attack [[32]] [[31]] [[33]].
 In order to XOR, however, the two must be of the same length.
 Different SAIDs MAY be of different lengths, however, and therefore, may require different length blinding factors.
 Because concatenation is length independent it is simpler to implement.

 The aggregation of blinded digests, ‘B’, is given by, B = H(C(b<sub>k</sub> for all k in \{0, ..., M-1\})),